RahulKanwal/CMPE-273-Cache-Invalidation/eds-lite/SIMPLE_DEPLOYMENT_GUIDE.md

 ## 💡 Alternative: Deploy Everything on Render (Free)

-If Railway is giving you trouble, you can deploy all 4 backend services on Render:
+If Railway is giving you trouble, you can deploy all 4 backend services on Render.

+**See [RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md) for complete step-by-step guide.**

 **Pros:**
 - ✅ Completely free
 - ✅ Unlimited services
 - ✅ Simple setup
+- ✅ No credit card required

 **Cons:**
 - ⚠️ Services sleep after 15 min inactivity
 - ⚠️ 30-60 second cold start
 - ⚠️ Slower performance

-**How to do it:**
+**Quick Summary:**
+1. Sign up at https://render.com/ with GitHub
-1. Create 4 web services on Render
+2. Create 4 web services (one for each backend)
-2. Use Dockerfile for each
+3. Use Docker runtime with `Dockerfile.[service-name]`
-3. Set environment variables
+4. Set environment variables
-4. Deploy
+5. Deploy and wait 5-10 minutes per service

-But your current setup (Railway + Render) is better because Railway services don't sleep!
+Your current setup (Railway + Render) is better because Railway services don't sleep, but all-Render works fine if you're okay with cold starts!

 ---